-The appeal of the drive-in diner continues to endure.
-Convenient, relaxing and nostalgic, drive-ins are a family-friendly activity from simpler times, and we can still appreciate that now.
+Drive-in diners continue to spark some of the best memories — like stopping for sundaes and sharing fries.
+Convenient, relaxing and nostalgic, drive-ins are a family-friendly activity from simpler times, and we can appreciate that now more than ever.
 Many of Wisconsin's drive-ins embrace that old-school spirit in their hours, operating only during the warmer months, so be sure to check their schedules before stopping by.
 Here are a few diners from around the state to try out on your travels.

 Skating car hops will roll orders to your car or outdoor picnic tables, while your favorite 1950s and ‘60s tunes play in the background.
 Enjoy a root beer or old-fashioned soda fountain favorites that have been served here on the banks of beautiful Lake Winnebago since 1948.
 Visit by car or by boat – Ardy & Ed’s is located across from a public boat landing and park.

-You’ll know you’re approaching this drive-in when you see large block letters announcing THE KILTIE on the roof –– a throwback to neon signage.
+You’ll know you’re approaching this drive-in when you see large block letters announcing THE KILTIE on the roof — a throwback to neon signage.
 Enjoy burgers, fries, onion rings and weekly new custard flavors, like raspberry dole whip with rainbow sprinkles.
-And keep in mind that The Kiltie is old-school through-and-through, which means they are cash only.

 Grandpa Rudy first opened his A&W Root Beer stand in Chippewa Falls, Wisconsin in 1933.
 Today, dinner at Rudy's has been a beloved tradition for over 80 years, with operations run three generations later by Rudy’s grandson, Gary.

 Still hungry?
-Try another of Wisconsin's one-of-a-kind, only-in-the-summer dining experiences: a pizza farm!
+Try another of Wisconsin's one-of-a-kind, summer dining experiences: a pizza farm!